apache/airflow-site/landing-pages/site/content/en/blog/airflow-2.7.0/index.md

 🐳 Docker Image: "docker pull apache/airflow:2.7.0" \
 🚏 Constraints: https://github.com/apache/airflow/tree/constraints-2.7.0

+Airflow 2.7.0 is a release that focuses on security.
+The Airflow security team, working together with security researchers, identified a number of areas that required strengthening of security.
+This resulted in, among others things, an improved description of the [Airflow security model](https://airflow.apache.org/docs/apache-airflow/stable/security/security_model/), a better explanation of our [security policy](https://github.com/apache/airflow/security/policy) and the disabling of certain, potentially dangerous, features by default - like, for example, connection testing (#32052).

+Airflow 2.7.0 is also the first release that drops support for end-of-life Python 3.7.
+This allows Airflow users and maintainers to make use of features and improvements in Python 3.8, and unlocks newer versions of our dependencies.

 ## Setup and Teardown (AIP-52)

 Airflow now has first class support for the concept of setup and teardown tasks.
 These tasks have special behavior in that: